 It turns out the food was being chosen to get eaten by the humans, so potatoes are skinned alive, bacon strips are fried to death, baby carrots are getting crunched, and a tomato is sliced in half, it’s murder and torture, and it tastes delicious.
 When Frank learns about the truth after smoking pot with the Non-Perishables, a talking liquor bottle named Firewater (voiced by Bill Hader-Superbad, Trainwreck, South Park), a Twinkie named Twink (voiced by Scott Underwood) and a box of Grits named Mr. Grits (voiced by Craig Robinson-The Office, Hot Tub Time Machine, This is the End) he makes it his mission to warn the food in the supermarket about what happens when they’re chosen.

-Oh and also there’s a pain in the ass douche named…Douche (voiced by Nick Kroll-I Love You Man, Date Night, Dinner for Schmucks) who was apparently the only product in the grocery store that actually wanted to be chosen because he wants to be put up an asshole, but seeing how he got flung out of the cart along with Frank and Brenda, and his tip got damaged, he now seeks revenge on them for ruining his life, and what follows are the transformation phases of a madman.
+Oh, there's also a pain in the ass douche named…Douche (voiced by Nick Kroll-I Love You Man, Date Night, Dinner for Schmucks) who was apparently the only product in the grocery store that actually wanted to be chosen because he wanted to be put up a woman's...well, you know!
+But seeing how he too got flung out of the cart along with Frank and Brenda and his tip got damaged in the process, he now seeks revenge on them for ruining his life, and what follows are the transformation phases of a complete madman.

 Overall, Sausage Party is completely ridiculous but it cranks up the laughs to deliciously high levels, I was laughing so hard I felt like I was turning into one of those hyenas from The Lion King.
 When you’re going into a Seth Rogen comedy, you can expect crude and sexual humor, profanity, and of course lots of weed and drugs, pretty standard raunchy comedy material, but hearing the material set to animation makes it feel brand new and even funnier than before.

-Also I was shocked that the characters were well developed, I cared for the sausage and bun and wanted to see them come out on top in the end, yeah, a movie about foul-mouthed talking food and I said that sentence seriously, pay me!
-Most of it comes from the voice acting by Rogen and Wiig, they have very strong comedic chemistry and I’m sure this won’t be their last film together.
+Also, I was shocked that the characters were well developed, I cared for the sausage and bun and wanted to see them together and overcome their problems, yeah, a movie about foul-mouthed talking food and I said that sentence seriously, pay me!
+Most of it comes from the voice acting by Rogen and Wiig, they have very strong comedic and even heartfelt chemistry and I’m sure this won’t be their last film together.

 No comments: